Software apps and online services

 But as with many fairy tales, the story took a twist and the rabbit died.

-Nabaztag was very the first IoT device available on the market that humans could buy.
+Nabaztag was the very first IoT device available on the market that humans could buy.
 But ahead of his time, the inventor went bankrupt and had to shut down their servers.
 The rabbit wasn't open source and heavily relied on the servers from it's inventor.

 Since then, the rabbit was sitting in a corner of my room, it didn't talk, it didn't wiggle it's ears, it didn't bring any joy.
 Playing with Raspberry Pi's, I always had the idea to bring it alive one day, but it was on the long list of projects.